Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

    - updating vim's spell files;
    - updating vim-go's binary dependencies;
+   - installing custom Go packages;
+   - setup weechat and bitlbee;
+   - setup alternatives;
+   - install HP printer;
    - ...

    This script depends on manual steps above, such as existance of vim plugins or Go environment variables.
 So, these steps cannot be done automatically during installation.

+   Note: scripts contain manual steps and print some instructions into console.
+   Check output, don't ignore it.
+Some tasks as connecting printer or copying code from SMS cannot be done automatically.

+   Note: there were occasions when I had connection problems to some repositories or servers, required to setup software, due incorrect routes at my ISP side.
+For such cases I added option to run scripts via torsocks.
+Just invoke it like this: `~/.postinst/postinst torify`.

 Bonus: i3 configured to use random wallpaper from the `~/Pictures/wallpapers` directory at every login.
 Only one wallpaper pre-packaged.
 Run script in the